Latest updates

 In November 2018, Defence completed investigations into PFAS contamination on and around RAAF Base Wagga.

 Defence recognises that PFAS contamination from RAAF Base Wagga is a significant issue for the local community.
-Defence is committed to working with the NSW Government to manage, remediate and monitor PFAS contamination in the area.
+Defence is working with other Commonwealth agencies and the New South Wales (NSW) Government to manage, remediate and monitor PFAS contamination in the area.

 The investigations found that PFAS are mostly concentrated in areas where firefighting foams were previously disposed of, used or stored.
 These are called source areas.
 PFAS at these locations can be found in soil and in water flowing through the source areas.
 PFAS moves in surface water flowing through drains and creeks, or groundwater that flows underground through soil and rock.